plotnick/platform-id-demo/online-platform-id-demo.md

 We call this the "key context", and setting it requires two approvals.

-N: Approvals are how permission slip doles out authorizations for specific, seensitive requests.
+N: Approvals are how permission slip doles out authorizations for specific, sensitive requests.
 In this demo, Ian and I will play the approvers, but we don't really have that role in production.

-The settings that we're approving here specify exactly how the key is allowed to be used: it can be used only to sign a CSR, using sha384 as the hash algorithm, and then there are a bunch of X.509 certificate extension parameters that specify that certs generated with these keys
+N: The settings that we're approving here specify exactly how the key is allowed to be used: it can be used only to sign a CSR, using sha384 as the hash algorithm, and then there are a bunch of X.509 certificate extension parameters that specify that certs generated with these keys